Albinoholtz/CP222GhostnNGoblins/readme.txt

 'GameRunner.java', a frame will be opened and added to that frame, an instance of 'GamePanel'.
 From there, the player will be prompted to press the spacebar, and the game will begin.
-The game is played using the arrow keys and spacebar, and points are added to the score if the player either kills a zombie.
+The game is played using the arrow keys and spacebar, and points are added to the score if the player kills a zombie.
 If the player is hit once, they will lose their armour.
 If they are hit twice, the game will end.

 Other Sources: Although most of the project was done from scratch,